SRombauts/SQLiteCpp/README.md

 You can also email me directly, I will answer any questions and requests.

 ### Coding Style Guidelines
-The source code use the CamelCase naming style variant where :
+The source code use the CamelCase naming style variant where:
-- type names (class, struct, typedef, enums...) begins with a capital letter
+- type names (class, struct, typedef, enums...) begin with a capital letter
-- files (.cpp/.h) are named like the class they contains
+- files (.cpp/.h) are named like the class they contain
-- function and variable names begins with a lower case letter
+- function and variable names begin with a lower case letter
-- member variables begins with a 'm', function arguments begins with a 'a', boolean with a 'b', pointers with a 'p'
+- member variables begin with a 'm', function arguments begin with a 'a', booleans with a 'b', pointers with a 'p'
 - each file, class, method and member variable is documented using Doxygen tags See also http://www.appinf.com/download/CppCodingStyleGuide.pdf for good guidelines

 ## See also - Some other simple C++ SQLite wrappers:

-See bellow a short comparison of other wrappers done at the time of the writting:
+See bellow a short comparison of other wrappers done at the time of writing:
  - [sqdbcpp](http://code.google.com/p/sqdbcpp/): RAII design, simple, no dependencies, UTF-8/UTF-16, new BSD license
  - [sqlite3cc](http://ed.am/dev/sqlite3cc): uses boost, modern design, LPGPL
  - [sqlite3pp](https://github.com/iwongu/sqlite3pp): modern design inspired by boost, MIT License